aenarete/KiteSimulators.jl/docs/first_example.md

 ```
 The variable `start_time` stores the start time of the last set of simulation steps.
 If we have a TIME_LAPSE_FACTOR of five we run 5 simulation steps before updating the screen, and we update the screen every 50ms.
 We use the function `wait_until` to achieve a precise timing.

 In the simulation loop we first determine the control parameters.
-In this example that is very simple: After 300 seconds we set the depower value to 30% and after 640 seconds to 35% (the inital value is 25%).
+In this example that is very simple: After 300 steps (15s simulation time) we set the depower value to 30% and after 640 steps to 35% (the inital value is 25%).

 Then we let the model simulate the next step.